-The firm's variable interests in VIEs include senior and subordinated debt; limited and general partnership interests; preferred and common stock; interest rate, foreign currency, equity and credit derivatives; guarantees; and residual interests in mortgage-backed securitization vehicles, CDOs and CLOs.
+The firm's variable interests in VIEs include senior and subordinated debt; limited and general partnership interests; preferred and common stock; interest rate, foreign currency, equity, commodity and credit derivatives; guarantees; and residual interests in mortgage-backed securitization vehicles, CDOs and CLOs.
 The firm's exposure to the obligations of VIEs is generally limited to its interests in these entities.

-The following tables set forth total assets in nonconsolidated VIEs in which the firm holds significant variable interests and the firm's maximum exposure to loss associated with these variable interests.
+The following tables set forth total assets in nonconsolidated VIEs in which the firm holds significant variable interests and the firm's maximum exposure to loss excluding the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests.
 The firm has aggregated nonconsolidated VIEs based on principal business activity, as reflected in the first column.
 The nature of the firm's variable interests can take different forms, as described in the columns under maximum exposure to loss.